cubiclesoft/digitalocean/README.md

 DigitalOcean API Changelog
 --------------------------

 The API changes regularly.
-You can safely assume that both this SDK and command-line tool mirrors the API as per the most recent commit date to this repository versus the DigitalOcean API changelog:
+You can safely assume that both this SDK and command-line tool mirrors the stable API (i.e. not in a beta program) as per the most recent commit date in this repository when compared to the DigitalOcean API changelog:

 https://developers.digitalocean.com/documentation/changelog/